 Tips for threading webbing through buckle; The Mtn Straps material is considered “photo quality”.
 This is a finer weave of webbing in order to take our more intricate ink patterns.
 We find that threading the tail of the strap up through the bottom opening (1) and then up through the top opening (2) reduces the chance of the webbing slipping.

-Stumped on just how to do this?
+Still stumped on just how to install your straps?
 Visit your local ski retailer.
 Not only will they be able to provide insights, it's a great time to buy those goggles you've wanted for a while now.